 About

-Amanda is a landscape painter whose main muse is California.
+Amanda is a landscape and plein air painter whose main muse is California.
 Born and raised in Marin County, she traveled extensively and lived far afield only to return to the land and coastline she loves best.

 Early plans to be a painter took a backseat when Amanda fell hard for archaeology.
 The study of ancient rock art sites, theories concerning the origin of art, and collaborative projects with indigenous communities became the bulk of her career.
 She also authored two non-fiction books, excavated sites internationally, and helped develop numerous museum exhibits for cultural sites and historic places.